mohamedzakigithub/Crypto-Dashboard/README.md

 The app contains three components in three different tabs.

-- This first tab displays all listed cryptocurrencies ordered by market cap.
+- The first tab displays all listed cryptocurrencies ordered by market cap.
 - The second tab displays trending currencies ordered by trading volume.
 - The third tab displays a pie chart listing global market share for the top currencies.